greenelab/django-genes/README.rst

    This command can be used to populate database with WormBase identifiers.
 It takes 3 arguments:

-   * The URL of wormbase xrefs file
+   * (Required) wb_url: URL of wormbase xrefs file;

-   * The name of the cross-reference database (which defaults to 'WormBase')

-   * The Taxonomy ID assigned to this organism by NCBI
+   * (Required) taxonomy_id: taxonomy ID assigned to this organism by NCBI;

+   * (Optional) db_name: the name of the cross-reference database, default is 'WormBase'.

-   As is expected, the WormBase cross-reference database should be populated using the ``genes_add_xrdb`` command (see command #1) before running this command to populate the WormBase identifiers.
+   As is expected, the WormBase cross-reference database should be populated using the ``genes_add_xrdb`` command (see command #1) before this command to populate the WormBase identifiers.
 Here is an example:

    ::